public class Interpreter extends Object

 recursively to create the whole clause.

-is used to pass the variables created to
+The variable variables is used to pass the variables created to

 the whole clause to avoid to create two different variables for the same

 one.
-Initialize it with null
+Initialize it with null or a brand new HashMap.

-- the variables already created to be reused if necessary and it
+string - to be converted into the Equal object.variables - the variables already created to be reused if necessary and it

-will be updated with the new created variables.Equal
+will be updated with the new created variables.Equal object representing the equality clause string

-- if the input does not correspond to an equality clause
+input.RemoteException - if the input does not correspond to an equality clause

-according to the method isEquality()
+according to the method isEquality().Equal,

-public static Clause stringToClause(String string, HashMap<String,Variable> variables) throws RemoteException
+isEquality(String)public static Clause stringToClause(String string, HashMap<String,Variable> variables) throws RemoteException

-object.
+Clause object.
 The input string

 should be a clause.
 It uses the methods

-and
+stringToNegation() and

 stringToSimpleSentence()